jordannakamoto/roboseo/README.md

 Solution:
 An integrated workspace for SEO editing tasks:
 - Page data collection via scraping.
-- Metadata editing with visual page previews
+- Metadata editing with visual page previews.
-- AI recommendations for content updates
+- AI recommendations for content updates.
-- Bulk image review with editable alt tags
+- Bulk image review with editable alt tags.
-- Integration with Google Sheets for writing final work report for delivery
+- Integration with Google Sheets for writing final work report for delivery.

 This tool reduces friction in high-volume SEO work, enabling faster turnaround and a better UX.